EveryChild Gift Aid: ‘mop-up’ campaign

 SOFII’s view

-It’s astonishing to learn that 40 per cent of UK charities are not claiming all the Gift Aid that they can.
-If your charity is one of the guilty, this simple mailing from EveryChild will show you how you can raise a lot of money just by getting your donors to tick a box.
+It’s astonishing to learn that, at the time of writing, 40 per cent of UK charities are not claiming all the Gift Aid that they can.
+If your charity is one of them, this simple mailing from EveryChild will show you how you can raise a lot of money just by getting your donors to tick a box.
 It is that simple.

 Creator / originator